danieloberbillig/gatsby-demo-strapi-portfolio/DevLog.md

 ```
 npx create-strapi-app@latest gatsby-demo-strapi-portfolio-backend --quickstart
 ```
+- I think Strapi v4 is the reason for the bug described below: the gatsby plugin only works for v3!
 - is running as a local server / seperate codebase / terminal
 - --quickstart starts server in same terminal and opens browser to configure Admin first
 - can also run in Visual Studio Code with     npm run develop